precice/precice.github.io/content/community/minisymposia/eccomas-coupled-2025.md

 ## Further events

-We are organized a coming together of the preCICE community on Monday evening, advertised among participants of the preCICE minisymposium.
+We organized a coming together of the preCICE community on Monday evening, advertised among participants of the preCICE minisymposium.